-Enabling all of Iowa’s immigrants to have access to driver’s licenses improves roadway safety for all by ensuring that all drivers get tested on their driving skills, know the rules of the road, and have access to insurance.
+Enabling that all of Iowa’s immigrants to have access to driver’s licenses improves roadway safety for all by ensuring that all drivers get tested on their driving skills, know the rules of the road, and have access to insurance.

 Part of Our Communities